Denis Healey: Retirement

-His views on nuclear weapons conflicted with the unilateral nuclear disarmament policy of the Labour Party.
+Healey's views on nuclear weapons conflicted with the unilateral nuclear disarmament policy of the Labour Party.
 After the 1987 general election, he retired from the Shadow Cabinet, and in 1992 stood down after 40 years as a Leeds MP.
 In that year he received a life peerage as Baron Healey, of Riddlesden in the County of West Yorkshire.
 Healey was regarded by some – especially in the Labour Party – as "the best Prime Minister we never had".
 He was a founding member of the Bilderberg Group.
 He was interviewed on his role as a co-founder of the Bilderberg Group by Jon Ronson for the book Them: Adventures with Extremists.

 During an interview with Nick Clarke on BBC Radio 4, Healey was the first Labour politician to publicly declare his wish for the Labour leadership to pass to Tony Blair in 1994, following the death of John Smith.
 Healey later became critical of Blair.
 He publicly opposed Blair's decision to use military force in Kosovo, Afghanistan, and Iraq.
 In the spring of 2004, and again in 2005, he publicly called on Blair to stand down in favour of Gordon Brown.
 In July 2006 he argued, "Nuclear weapons are infinitely less important in our foreign policy than they were in the days of the Cold War", and, "I don't think we need nuclear weapons any longer".
+As defence secretary, Healey had been designated to take control of the British nuclear deterrent should the Prime Minister have been incapacitated; he later said that "though I am convinced that nuclear weapons prevented a world war, I could never have authorised their use".

 In March 2013 during an interview with the New Statesman, Healey said that if there was a referendum on British membership of the EU, he would vote to leave.
 In May, he further said: "I wouldn't object strongly to leaving the EU.
 The advantages of being members of the union are not obvious.
 The disadvantages are very obvious.
 I can see the case for leaving – the case for leaving is stronger than for staying in".

 Following the death of Alan Campbell, Baron Campbell of Alloway, in June 2013, Healey became the oldest sitting member of the House of Lords.
 Following the death of John Freeman on 20 December 2014, Healey became the surviving former MP with the earliest date of first election, and the second-oldest surviving former MP, after Ronald Atkins.